 Tip a bag of prewashed kale into a large mixing bowl.

 Combine garlic powder, ground cumin, and smoked paprika in a bowl until well combined to make a seasoning blend.

 Drizzle with olive oil and toss.

 Bake for 5-6 minutes.
-Rotate baking sheet and bake for another 1-2 minutes.
-Remove chips from oven when they are still mostly green, with only a tiny bit of brown developing.
+Rotate the baking sheet and bake for another 1-2 minutes.
+Remove chips from the oven when they are still mostly green, with only a tiny bit of brown developing.